USDA-ARS-GBRU/xmfa_tools/README.md

                      example: --order 2 3 1 (sort by 2, then 3, then 1)
                      example: --order 3 (sort by 3, then 1, then 2)

-     --nobasenames disable use of base names in fasta and gfa files By default, base names (viewed using -p option) are used to name output fasta files and gfa path records.
-The --nobasenames option will disable
+     --noseqnames  disable use of seq names in fasta and gfa files By default, seq names (viewed using -p option) are used to name output fasta files and gfa path records.
+The --noseqnames option will disable
-                     the use of base names and use seq ids instead.
+                     the use of seq names and use seq ids instead.

      -i --include  include only specified seq ids in output
                      default: include all